wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Padding w/ Multiple Empty Lines

-### Do not use multiple blank lines to pad your code.
+Do not use multiple blank lines to pad your code.

 eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

 ```javascript